-Patients who undergo septoplasty can expect relief from nasal problems and improved breathing, but in most cases, they can also expect some aesthetic improvement to the external appearance of the nose.
+Patients who undergo septoplasty can expect relief from nasal problems and improved breathing, but in some cases, they can also expect some aesthetic improvement to the external appearance of the nose.

 The condition varies in severity across individuals.
 Some will not present any symptoms, while others may experience, at the very least, difficulty breathing through the nose.
 This is why some patients will require surgery to correct a deviated septum while others will not.
 For those with moderate to severe cases of this condition, septoplasty offers an effective and permanent solution.

 Septal deviation can result in uncomfortable chronic side effects that are detrimental to a person’s health and lifestyle, which may include one or more of the following:

 The surgery can also be performed in conjunction with cosmetic rhinoplasty (also called septorhinoplasty) to improve the appearance of the nose while simultaneously repairing the septal deformity.

 As a double-board certified facial plastic surgeon who specializes in nasal surgery, Dr. Jacob Sedgh repairs your deviated septum while expertly restoring proper nasal functionality and providing noticeable improvement to the appearance of the nose.

 Patients who undergo septoplasty can expect the following benefits:

 An accurate diagnosis is crucial for the success of your surgery.
 Due to this, it is critical to choose a surgeon with a background in otolaryngology, who fully understands the intricate anatomy of the nose and the complexities involved in nasal airway surgery.